-The current tax asset for the Consolidated Entity of \$3.9 million (2008: \$4.2 million) and for the Company of nil (2008: \$0.8 million) represents the amount of income taxes recoverable in respect of prior periods and arises from the payment of tax in excess of the amounts due to the relevant taxation authority.
-The current tax liability for the Consolidated Entity of \$5.4 million (2008: \$2.8 million) and for the Company of \$0.7 million (2008: nil) represents the amount of income taxes payable in respect of current and prior financial periods.
+The current tax assets for the Consolidated Entity of \$7.7 million (2009: \$3.9 million) represent the amount of income taxes recoverable in respect of prior periods and arise from the payment of tax in excess of the amounts due to the relevant taxation authority.
+The current tax liabilities for the Consolidated Entity of \$12.6 million (2009: \$5.4 million) represent the amount of income taxes payable in respect of current and prior financial periods.